falsechicken/SpawnKit/README.txt

 	deathmatch like scenarios.

 * Live Configuration Modifications: All settings (Other than kit definitions) can be modified in game using the 'sk set <option> <argument>' command.
 Turn modes on and off, enable or disable cooldown, etc..
+However these settings will not save to the config file.
 (Admin only)

+Most of the documentation is in game using the 'sk help' command from the server console and in the example configurations provided in the 'Example Config' folder.
+I like and am much better at writing code than documentation.